Platytropius siamensis

 Platytropius siamensis was a species of schilbid catfish (order Siluriformes) family Schilbeidae.
 It originated from the Chao Phraya and Bang Pakong Rivers in Thailand.
 It inhabited lower to middle reaches, mainstreams, tributaries, and larger marshlands.
 The species has been declared extinct in 2011 by the IUCN Red List, because despite periodic surveys it has not been encountered since 1977–1979.

 P. siamensis was carnivorous, feeding on insects and shrimps.
 This species was oviparous and eggs were unguarded.
 It could grow to a length of 20.0 cm (7.9 in) TL.

+This catfish is known in Thai as Whee Ket (หวีเกศ), which literally means "comb one's hair" The fish was already mentioned in Kap Hae Chom Pla, the famous fish-viewing poem by Prince Thammathibet (Chaofah Kung), dating from the late Ayutthaya period.
+The poem reads: